asafito01/observeitapp_c/README.md

 4) I used a shared object for the scheduler data.
 And I used lock to lock the write and read actions so there are no races between two users who want to add an appointment and the data read is consistent and not partial.
 Maybe it can be done differently, using memory cache or other data provider so it can handle the thread issues properly

+5) I could separate the concerns a little further and make the SchedulerService work with a repository instead of handling the data source itself.
+A repository would handle all the data source responsibilities and the service would consume the SchedulerRepository.
+Such a separation as stated may require additional changes